 The bench press is one of the more popular exercises performed in the gym, and is certainly the one that people will brag about.
 Yet not everyone will perform this exercise properly, leading to various issues.

 Read on to discover some of the more common bench press mistakes and how you can avoid them, leading you to experience better gains without the injuries.
+Don’t forget that if you want to see the best possible results from your training then you need to follow an adequate bulking regime.

 Save those shoulders